-- The Birmingham Development Plan6 (DBP) was adopted by Birmingham City Council (the Council) in 2017.
+- The Birmingham Development Plan6 (BDP) was adopted by Birmingham City Council (the Council) in 2017.
 The BDP provides the strategic planning policies for over 51,100 new homes and substantial amounts of employment land, retail and office development to be delivered by 2031.
-The Council has also been preparing the Development Management Development Plan Document (DPD).
+The Council has also been preparing the Development Management Development Plan Document (DM DPD).
 It will provide detailed planning policies for specific types of development and support the implementation of the BDP. - The Council issued an initial draft Development Management DPD in March 20157.
-Following an analysis of the consultation responses and the adoption of the BDP, the Council has now prepared a Preferred Options Development Management DPD. - Wood Environment and Infrastructure Solutions Ltd. (Wood) has been commissioned by the Council to undertake a Sustainability Appraisal (SA) of the Development Management DPD.
-The SA will appraise the environmental, social and economic performance of the Development Management DPD and any reasonable alternatives. - This report presents the findings of the SA of the Preferred Options Development Management DPD.
-It sets out the results of the testing of the DPD's sustainability performance using a framework developed in the Scoping Report8. - This draft Sustainability Report accompanies the Preferred Options Development Management DPD and is subject to consultation for a period of 8 weeks from 4th February 2019.
+Following an analysis of the consultation responses and the adoption of the BDP, the Council prepared a Draft Development Management DPD, consulted on as Preferred Options version in January February 2019 and now as a Publication version. - Wood Environment and Infrastructure Solutions Ltd. (Wood) was been commissioned by the Council to undertake a Sustainability Appraisal (SA) of the Development Management DPD.
+The SA appraises the environmental, social and economic performance of the Development Management DPD and any reasonable alternatives. - This report presents the findings of the SA of the Publication Draft Development Management DPD.
+It sets out the results of the appraisal of the DPD's sustainability performance using a SA framework developed in the Scoping Report8. - This Sustainability Appraisal Report accompanies the Publication Draft Development Management DPD and is subject to consultation between Monday 11th November 2019 and Monday 23rd December 2019.
 Comments on this Report should be sent to: